shashial/yubikey-test/README.md

 Without this file GitHub Actions cannot cryptographically verify SSH signatures.
 The action will still detect the algorithm type and fingerprint, but results will be marked with a warning to highlight that verification was skipped.

+### Handling Warning-Only Runs

+- If you run the action without configuring an `allowed_signers` file, expect log lines like:
+  `⚠️ <commit> - ED25519-SK ...
+[SSH signature detected but allowed_signers file missing on runner]`.
+- These warning runs still protect you by detecting the algorithm that was used, but they **do not** cryptographically prove the identity of the signer.
+- Add `ssh-allowed-signers` / `ssh-allowed-signers-file` as soon as possible so merges in downstream repositories fail instead of warn when signatures go missing.

 ## 🔐 Setting Up Commit Signing

 ### Option 1: SSH Key Signing (Recommended)